“In over 20 years of training, this was one of the best courses I’ve ever attended.”

 • Risk assessments and hazard prevention

-The awareness training course is a half-day (4 Hour) course.
+The silica awareness training course via live webinar or face to face is a half-day (4 Hour) course.
 It offers a general overview of how to protect one self from silica exposure.

 At this stage the course must be done face to face.
 However, there may be opportunities to do the course in a webinar environment.
 Please check in with AlertForce on 1800 900 222 in order to see if this might be possible.

 Courses should only be completed face to face through registered training organisations approved on training.gov.au.
-While some websites offer silica awareness training Canberra online, online courses may not meet national standards or requirements.
+While some websites offer silica awareness training, online courses may not meet national standards or requirements.

 The cost varies depending on the specific course and the training organisation.
 At AlertForce, the current charge is $397 per person.

-Silica Exposure Prevention training in Canberra will be running regularly.
+Silica training will be running regularly.
 If multiple employees need to complete the course, you may qualify for a group training discount.

 Also ask about Training Authority Fund subsidies if you do most of your work in Canberra.
 There are also limited funding opportunities available in NSW.